idaholab/mastodon/doc/content/examples/example12a.md

 ## Results: Comparison to a reference solution

-[fig:comp] presents the peak pressure and peak wave height in comparison to a reference solution.
+[fig:comp] presents the peak pressure and peak wave height in comparison to a reference solution from [!citet](Yu2020a).
  It is observed that the modeled results match quite well with the reference solution.

 !media media/examples/ex12a_comp.png
   style=width:50%;float:center;
   id=fig:comp
-  caption=Comparison of the modeled results to a reference solution.
+  caption=Comparison of the modeled results to a reference solution from [!citet](Yu2020a).

+!bibtex bibliography